lanainland/lanainland.github.io/_travel/giza_pyramids.md

 #### The pyramids of Khafre and Menkaure | Menkaure pyramid close-up

-To keep away from the hustle and bustle, the best is to stay in.
+To keep away from the hustle and bustle, it is best to stay in.
 The Marriott Hotel is a quiet oasis with picturesque views of the pyramids, ideal for a dinner outing.

 ![fountain, gardens and pyramids](./assets/img/travel/egypt/giza_pyramids/pyramids8.jpg){: width="100%"}